gemodriscoll/Inkchant-TTS-Chrome-Extension/README.md

-# 🪻 Lavender: Text-to-Speech Reader
+# 🪻 Inkchant: Text-to-Speech Reader

-**Lavender** is a Chrome Extension that reads aloud text from any point on a webpage using your system's natural voice — all triggered from a simple right-click.
+**Inkchant** is a Chrome Extension that reads aloud text from any point on a webpage using your system's natural voice — all triggered from a simple right-click.

 > ✨ This was my **first Chrome Extension project**, built as a way to learn how browser extensions work using JavaScript, the Chrome Extensions API, and the Web Speech API.
 > Please be kind — I'm learning as I go 💜